Ethnic minorities in Armenia: Yazidis

 Yazids constitute largest ethnic minority in Armenia.
-The Yazidis are mostly ethnic Kurds who live in the west of Armenia and are adherents of the smallest of the three branches of Yazdânism.
+The Yazidis, are an officially registered ethnic religion who live in the west of Armenia and are adherents of Yazidism.

 Kurds

 The Kurds in Armenia are an ethnic and religious minority in the country.
-While Yazidis, sometimes also referred as Kurds, constitute largest minority there are also a small percentage of non-Yazidi Kurds in Armenia.

 Russians

-Ethnic Russians are the second largest ethnic community in Armenia after the Yazidis, with their number at 14600.
+Ethnic Russians are the second largest ethnic community in Armenia after the Yazidis, with their number at 14,600.
 Even in the days of the Soviet Union, the days of the Armenian Soviet Socialist Republic, the country had the smallest percentage of Russians compared to the other 14 republics.
-Although some ethnic Russians left the country after independence, because of economic hardship and better opportunities, there is some flux of new ethnic Russians arriving for commercial considerations.
+Although some ethnic Russians left the country after independence, because of economic hardship and better opportunities, there is some flux of new ethnic Russians arriving for commercial considerations and also due to the Russian invasion of Ukraine.

 There are a number of Russian-language publications in the Republic, including the dailies "Golos Armenii", "Novoye Vremia" and "Respublika Armenia" and the weekly "Delovoi Expres".

 The educational system also uses Russian in many domains.

+Russian Sectarians

+Vestiges of different tribes of Spiritual Christians from Russia remain active in Armenia.

+The first mass-immigration of Russians into Armenia occurred about 1840 when thousands of heterodox Spiritual Christians in central Russia and Novorossiya, and other non-Orthodox tribes were resettled in this newly conquered territory.
+"By ordering this migration in 1830, Nicholas I attempted at once to cleanse Russian Orthodoxy of heresies and to populate the newly annexed lands with ethnic Slavs who would shoulder the burden of imperial construction."
+About 5000 of descendants remain in the country.